-It is beginning to feel as though the world may be entering another significant Industrial Revolution, bridging the gap between the physical, biological and digital worlds through new technologies like machine learning, big data, robotics and gene editing.
-Here are some initial notes on associated regulatory issues that are beginning to attract attention.
+My Introduction to Regulation summarises the factors that have driven much of the explosive growth in regulation since the 1980s.
+It now looks as though the world may be entering a further Industrial Revolution in which the physical, biological and digital worlds are coming together in the form of new technologies such as machine learning, big data, robotics and gene editing.
+This web page contains some initial notes on the consequential regulatory issues that are beginning to attract attention.

-In general, regulatory frameworks need to be pro-competitive so that innovators can test their ideas.
-It is a mistake to have such a restrictive framework that everything is challenged before it can be put into practice.
-There was a relevant Policy Exchange roundtable in July 2017 which considered how regulation might keep up with disruptive regulation.
-Follow this link to download a note of the discussion.
+(There was an interesting Policy Exchange roundtable in July 2017 which considered how regulation might keep up with disruptive regulation.
+Follow this link to download a note of the discussion.)

 Please send me further information and articles etc. which might help other readers keep track of interesting regulatory developments in these or other areas.
 If and when the notes get too long, I will create separate pages to carry the detail.
 This has happened already for the discussion of the regulation of the Technology Giants such as Google and Facebook.